davidkhala/windows-utils/powershell/README.md

 - Grant execution right: `Set-ExecutionPolicy Unrestricted -Force` as Admin
 - To use remote ps script: `(Invoke-WebRequest $Uri).Content | Invoke-Expression`
-  - The uri can be a Github raw file link
+  - The uri can be a GitHub raw file link